emmajanedrews/base-template/_posts/2017-08-22-what-are-the-benefits-of-hiring-govig.md

 First of all, as the vice president and executive recruiter, I’ve been in the industry for more than 18 years, so I appreciate the challenges operators face.
 In those 18 years, I’ve made some great contacts with passively looking people you wouldn’t otherwise have access to.

-Secondly, **we have an awesome team.**Our average tenure is seven-and-a-half years, and last year we had 239 hires.
+Secondly, **we have an awesome team.&nbsp;**Our average tenure is seven-and-a-half years, and last year we had 239 hires.
 We work on positions from the facility level all the way to the C suite.
 With that tenure, we really know the blocking and tackling of recruitment.

 {% include pullquote.html %}